ILLIXR/proclamation/README.md

 partially-overlapping sections.
 (This is actually a part of one of the originally motivating use cases for this tool.)

 Every file whose filename parses and meets some basic checks will be used!
+(You do need to add e.g. an `.md` file extension to files for them to parse as references.)
 Having a `changes/your_section_name` directory for each section is recommended.
-You can provide a `README.md` file with a modified subset of this file in that directory, as guidance to contributors to your project. (`README.md` won't parse as a reference, so it will not be treated as a changelog fragment.)
+You can provide a `README.md` file with a modified subset of this file in that directory, as guidance to contributors to your project.
+(`README.md` won't parse as a reference, so it will not be treated as a changelog fragment.)

 Use whatever works for your project.
 Right now, all changelog fragments must be in a section, sections must be a single directory, and sections may not be